-Links to the February lessons, a final exam, and the course syllabus for Media Socialization are near the bottom of this page.
+Links to all lessons, a final exam, and the course syllabus for Media Socialization are near the bottom of this page.
+Begin with the October lessons and move forward through February to complete this course, which is broken down into weekly lessons.

 I’m Dr. Lisa Dunne, a professor, author, pastor’s wife, and homeschooling mom.
 I’m looking forward to our time together here on Schoolhouse Teachers!